Pranav9931/roninverse/replit.md

 ## Overview

 o7.xr is a social camera application that integrates Snap Camera Kit to provide AR lens experiences.
 The application allows users to capture photos with AR filters, similar to popular social media camera features.
-Built with React and Express, it features a camera-first mobile interface with real-time lens preview and user authentication via Privy.
+Built with React and Express, it features a camera-first mobile interface with real-time lens preview, free AR lens selection, and user authentication via Privy.

 ## User Preferences